Walter Ciszek: Release and later life

-After nearly 23 years of imprisonment, Ciszek was released with American student Marvin Makinen on October 12, 1963.
-In exchange, the Soviets received GRU agents Ivan Dmitrievich Egorov and his wife Alexandra Egorova, whom the FBI had arrested for espionage in July 1963.

-In 1965, Ciszek began working and lecturing at the John XXIII Center at Fordham University (now the Center for Eastern Christian Studies at the University of Scranton in Scranton, Pennsylvania), counseling and offering spiritual direction to those who visited him.
+In 1965, Ciszek began working and lecturing at the John XXIII Center at Fordham University (now the Center for Eastern Christian Studies at the University of Scranton), counseling and offering spiritual direction to those who visited him.

 On December 8, 1984, Ciszek died after many years of declining health and was buried at the Jesuit Cemetery in Wernersville, Pennsylvania.

-Legacy
+Legacy and veneration

 In 1985, a Carmelite nun, Marija, who was the mother superior of a Ruthenian Rite Carmelite nunnery which Ciszek helped found, and which had been under his spiritual direction, began to petition for his formal canonization.
 In 1990, Bishop Michael Joseph Dudick of the Ruthenian Catholic Eparchy of Passaic, New Jersey, opened an official diocesan process of investigation for official recognition on the road to beatification.
-Ciszek’s canonization cause was formally opened in March 2012.
-It is currently being handled by the diocese of Allentown, Pennsylvania.
+Ciszek's canonization cause was formally opened in March 2012.
+The cause for canonization was investigated by the Diocese of Allentown and suspended in 2026.

-The Walter Ciszek Prayer League continues to publicize and act to further his cause for beatification.

-Nine recordings of interviews conducted with Ciszek (c.
-1964) are archived at Georgetown University.

 According to Constantin Simon, S.J., With God in Russia, Ciszek's memoir of his decades in the USSR, went through multiple editions in various languages, including French, German, Spanish, Italian, Dutch, Portuguese, Polish, and Slovak.
 Although it remains popular among Catholics in North America, the memoir has not gained the same popularity in Europe, where Ciszek has been eclipsed by fellow Russicum graduate and Gulag survivor Pietro Leoni.

 Ciszek Hall at Fordham University in New York City is named after him.
 It currently houses Jesuit scholastics in the first stage of formal study for the priesthood.
 Additionally, a small room has been set aside in honor of Ciszek.
 It contains the (Latin) altar, sacred vessels, candlesticks, and crucifix he used, as well as a copy of his final vows and a copy of a letter to a friend containing spiritual advice.

 There is also a Ciszek Hall at the University of Scranton.
 Shenandoah, Pennsylvania also has a school named Trinity Academy at the Father Walter J. Ciszek Education Center.
 Marquette University's Walter Ciszek Collection is named for him.
 Additionally, the university has sponsored an annual Ciszek Lecture since 2002.